syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 * The user handle `BorderColor`, `BackgroundColor` properties are used to define the background color and border color of the user handle and the `BorderWidth` property is used to define the border width of the user handles.

-* The `Visible` property of the user handle enables or disables the visibility of user handle.
+* The `Visible` property indicating whether the user handle is visible in the user interface.

 The following code explains how to customize the appearance of the user handle.